betaSAV/vpt-symfony/README.md

 );
 ```

-Commands used to install and use twig:
+Command used to install and use twig:

 ```bash
 composer require symfony/twig-bundle